Free-GPGMail/Free-GPGMail/ReadMe.md

 with instructions on how to build them.

-We also publish a copy of the original source packages and compiled binaries of the updated mailbundles, ~along with a .DMG for easy installation.~
+We also publish a copy of the original source packages and compiled binaries of the updated mailbundles.

-Note GPGSuite must be installed first and then the mailbundle binaries replaced using the .DMG.
+Note GPGSuite must be installed first and then the mailbundle binaries can be replaced.

 Build Instructions
 ------------------

+Note: If you want to use pre-compiled mailbundles, download the latest [release](releases/).

 This build uses Xcode.
 Command line build tools must be installed.